AlexDeveloperUwU/liberteis/docs/db/usersController.md

 - `getUsers`: retrieves all user data from the database

-- `getUserByName`: retrieves the user data from the database based on the given user name
+- `getUserByEmail`: retrieves the user data from the database based on the given user email

 - `updateUser`: updates the user data in the database based on the given user ID